Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-6.md

    ![](../media/cl6-ex1-t5-s7.png)

-6. Click on the **Actions (1)** tab and then notice that `AI Code Reviewer` workflow has been autoautomatically intiated.
+6. Click on the **Actions** tab and then notice that `AI Code Reviewer` workflow has been autoautomatically intiated.
 Ensure that the workflow does not fail.
 If so, there may be some vulnerabilities in the code within the recent pull request.

    ![](../media/cl6-ex1-t5-s8.png)